Legio III Gallica Roman Vexillum

 Legio III Gallica was created by Gaius Julius Caesar in 49–48 BC for the civil war against Pompey, enlisting veterans from the Cisalpine and Transalpine Gallic provinces.

-In the 1st century AD, it was a protagonist in Corbulo's Armenian wars against the Parthians and was subsequently transferred to Moesia on the Danube.
-In 69 AD, the year of the four emperors, the III Gallica supported Vespasian and decisively contributed to the second battle of Bedriacum, noteworthy for its legionaries' characteristic salute to the rising sun.
-In the 3rd century, stationed in Emesa, it proclaimed Elagabalus emperor, but shortly after also participated in Verus' revolt, which led to its temporary disbandment.
-Reconstituted by Alexander Severus and again sent to Syria, it is still attested in the 4th century with detachments in Egypt, bearing witness to a very long operational history in the service of Rome.
+In the 1st century AD, it was prominent in Corbulo's Armenian wars against the Parthians and was subsequently transferred to Moesia on the Danube.
+In 69 AD, the year of the four emperors, the III Gallica supported Vespasian and decisively contributed to the second Battle of Bedriacum, noting the characteristic sunrise salute of its legionaries.
+In the 3rd century, stationed in Emesa, it proclaimed Elagabalus emperor, but shortly after also participated in the revolt of Verus, which led to its temporary disbandment.
+Reconstituted by Alexander Severus and again sent to Syria, it is still attested in the 4th century with detachments in Egypt, testifying to a very long operational history in the service of Rome.

 HISTORICAL-PHILOLOGICAL VEXILLUM